 The book Bicycling Science (published by MIT press) shows that in ideal conditions (mild temperature, low air drag, high performance bicycle and low-weight rider), a cyclist can ride over 550km using the amount of energy contained in one liter of gasoline.
 Using a more conservative calculation based on average conditions, the website Wikiwand shows that a cyclist can ride approximately 312km using the amount of energy contained in one liter of gasoline.

-This is a limited analysis, restricted to the actual travel time.
-A more holistic approach would also consider the amount of energy required to produce the fuel (food or gasoline) and the vehicle (car, bicycle) which are necessary conditions for the travel to be possible in the first place.
-That would increase the energy efficiency gap significantly.
+This is a limited analysis, restricted to the actual travel time and generally referred to as tailpipe emissions.
+It’s also the most commonly used.
+More comprehensive approaches would also consider the amount of energy required to produce the fuel (food or gasoline) known as well-to-wheel emissions; the vehicle (car, bicycle) known as cradle-to-grave or life cycle emissions; and the infrastructure itself known as systemic or network emissions.
+Those models would provide a much more accurate picture in terms of energy use since they take into account the necessary conditions for the travel to be possible in the first place.
+That would increase the energy efficiency gap between a bicycle and a car significantly.

 Energy is a defining aspect of human civilization.
 What we can accomplish is bounded by how much energy we have available.